isabellargoodman/dust-bowl/README.md

 Code for 'Lessons from the dustbowl: Transient biodiversity dynamics due to prolonged drought select for annual plant life histories. '

-# Step one: run analyses
+# Step-1: run main analyses

 dust bowl main figures and analysis.Rmd : main analysis for the paper